 Consult with relevant trade union safety representatives and other stakeholders, where appropriate, on proposed action relating to staff wellbeing and the prevention of workplace ill-health.

-Head of Student Services is responsible for allocating resources to:
+Head of Student Support is responsible for allocating resources to:

 University Health and Safety Committee is responsible for: